good (adjective) effective; efficient; (adverb) well completely fully

 These girls are well schooled in how to stay fit.

-less: (adjective used to modify singular nouns) not so much; smaller in size
+fewer: (adjective used to modify plural nouns) a smaller number Fewer people participated in last yearís fundraiser. less: (adjective used to modify singular nouns) not so much; smaller in size

 Edith felt less fear about going on that ride.

 I could have finished the recording in two hours. of: (preposition) used in prepositional phrases, but not in verb phrases

 She was a woman of great dignity and service to her country.

 Did the speaker imply that we should be doing more to preserve the society? infer: (verb) to draw a conclusion from facts